pburakov/playback/README.md

 Playback tool provides 3 modes of operation: paced (default), instant and relative.

 - In **paced mode**, messages are played back one by one at configurable equal intervals.
 Original event timestamp is bypassed.
-Useful for limiting throughput and maintaining order.
+Useful for limiting throughput and maintaining order of events in the output.

 - In **relative mode** the relative difference between event timestamps is maintained.
 This mode is useful for emulating or replaying real-world traffic.
 Relative mode is is comparatively more expensive, since the input row has to be first parsed and searched for the timestamp.